Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 Disclaimer: paper writing is still ongoing; please do not use this version as a reference.

-Day by day, [@reiners2022digital], [@reniers2019review].

-``DTW-C++`` (simulator for lithium-ion degradation) is a package for time series analysis and clustering.
-The algorithm ultisies dynamic time warping (DTW) as a distance metric to compare the similarity of input time series.
-To perform clustering of the time series, mixed integer programming (MIP) is performed on the distance matrix, comparing all time series.

-The availability of time series data is rapdily increasing, and analysing and clustering the raw time series data can provide great insights into the data without inflicting biases by extracting features.
-However clustering time series can become very complex due to their potentially large size, variable lengths and shifts in the time axis.
-DTW is a powerful distance metric that can compare time series of varying lengths, while allowing shifts in the time axis to recognise similarity between time series even when the events are not at identical time stamps.
-For further infromation on DTW, see [Dynamic Time Warping](../docs/2_method/2_dtw.html).

-An example reference: [@kumtepeli2020energy].

 ``DTW-C++`` is a package for time series analysis and clustering.
 As the availability of time series data across numerous fields continually increases, developing useful software to intepret and understand this data is essential.
 Clustering is a useful tool to enable interpretability of large datasets, however it is only effective if useful distance metrics are used.
 Dynamic time wapring (DTW) is a prominant distance metric for time series analysis, due its robustness against shifts in the time axis and ability to handle time series of different lengths.
 This allows recognition of similarity between time series even when the events are not at identical time stamps, emphasising on the shape of the time series rather than the time of occurance - if time of occurance is important in the clustering problem, the Euclidean distance as used in other pckages is a better choice.
+For further infromation on DTW, see [Dynamic Time Warping](../docs/2_method/2_dtw.html).
 DTW notoriously suffers from slow computation due to it's quadratic complexity, previously making it an unsuitable choice for larger datasets. ``DTW-C++`` speeds up the computation of DTW distance, allowing application to longer time series and larger data sets.
-In addition, ``DTW-C++`` performs clustering of the time series based off the pairwise DTW distance by formulating the clustering problem as a mixed integer programming (MIP) problem.
-MIP is preferable to other DTW clustering packages which use k-based methods for clustering, as k-based methods are suseptible to sticking in local optima.
+In addition, ``DTW-C++`` performs clustering of the time series based off the pairwise DTW distances by formulating the clustering problem as a mixed integer programming (MIP) problem.

 # Statement of need

 Clustering time series is becoming increasingly popular as data availability increases; however as the data avilability increases, so does the complexity of the clustering problem.
+Most time series clustering objectives currently depend on dimension reduction techniques or finding features from the time series {Aghabozorgi} which can induce bias into the clustering.
+Clustering applications range from energy

+MIP is preferable to other DTW clustering packages which use k-based methods for clustering, as k-based methods are suseptible to sticking in local optima.

 # Current ``DTW-C++`` functionality

 # Mathmatical background